LYG13145520lz/STR-ConvLSTM-Salinity-Forecasting/README.md

 Location: Place the CSV file in the root directory (or update the file_path in the config dictionary within the scripts).
 Time Range: The scripts are pre-configured to filter data from 2008-01-01 onwards to ensure data quality and consistency.
 2. Running Statistical Baselines
 The run_baselines.py script computes the performance for the Persistence and ARIMA models.
-These models provide the benchmark for evaluating the necessity of deep learning architectures. ```python run_baselines.py
+These models provide the benchmark for evaluating the necessity of deep learning architectures. python run_baselines.py
 3. Running Deep Learning Core
-The STR_ConvLSTM_Core.py script handles the training and evaluation of 7 different architectures: ConvLSTM, LSTM, GRU, TCN, Informer, Autoformer, and Transformer.
+The STR_ConvLSTM_Core.py script handles the training and evaluation of 7 different architectures: ConvLSTM, LSTM, GRU, TCN, Informer, Autoformer, and Transformer. python run_baselines.py
 4. Multi-Horizon Analysis
 To obtain the full set of results presented in the study, you must conduct experiments across multiple forecast horizons (h) How to change the Horizon: